Information from our air quality monitoring and research programmes are detailed and the latest emissions inventory can be accessed.

 The report’s main finding was that domestic heating (mostly from woodburners) is the largest source of PM10 in Napier and Hastings in winter, which is when concentrations of PM10 exceed the NES for air quality.

-In 2010 the inventory was updated for Napier, Hastings and Havelock North.
+In 2010, 2015 and 2020 the inventory was subsequently updated for Napier, Hastings and Havelock North.

 Source Apportionment Investigations